-A licensed senior professional engineer, a professional geologist, or a landscape architect, licensed in the State of Tennessee, with either responsibility for the design of the SWPPP or familiar with the overall design and SWPPP, must perform quality assurance of erosion prevention and sediment controls by performing bi-weekly (one/two weeks) site assessments at the Silicon Ranch Corporation project site.
-If requested by the Jackson EFO or indicated by site conditions, the frequency of site assessments will be increased to address the deficiency.
-At a minimum, site assessments shall be performed to verify the functionality and performance of the EPSC measures described in the SWPPP for all outfalls draining 10 acres or more.
+If requested by the Nashville EFO or indicated by site conditions, the frequency of site assessments will be increased to address the deficiency.
+At a minimum, site assessments shall be performed to verify the functionality and performance of the EPSC measures described in the SWPPP for all outfalls draining 5 acres or more.
 Site assessments should be performed with the site inspector, and should include a review and update (if applicable) of the site SWPPP.
 Quality assurance site assessments and inspections shall be documented according to the requirements of subsection IV.D.8.b.vii below.
-A monthly inspection/site assessment report shall be submitted to the Jackson EFO with the certification required under IV.D.8.c below; the monthly report shall include a summary of all required inspections and site assessments from the previous month.
+A monthly inspection/site assessment report shall be submitted to the Nashville EFO with the certification required under IV.D.8.c below, a copy should also be kept with the SWPPP at the site; the monthly report shall include a summary of all required inspections and site assessments from the previous month.